-- 4.24 The Provisional Settlement confirmed there will be a core referendum principle of up to 2% for the core Council Tax.
+- 4.23 The Council can, subject to legislative constraints, increase its Council Tax rate through two mechanisms; the Adult Social Care (ASC) Precept and the core Council Tax increase.
+Each 1% increase in Council Tax generates c£7m per annum.
+However, the increase in the core Council Tax is subject to a limit at which a referendum must be held and any increase in the Adult Social Care Precept is announced by the Secretary of State for MHCLG. - 4.24 The Provisional Settlement confirmed there will be a core referendum principle of up to 2% for the core Council Tax.
 For the ASC Precept, the government consulted on a maximum increase of 2% and have indicated in the Provisional Settlement that this will be level, on top of the core principle, which will be agreed for 2020/21. - 4.25 In setting the budget the Council has assumed a 1.99% increase in the core Council Tax.
 A 2% increase in the ASC Precept is also proposed, which will be directed to ASC pressures.
 Taking these factors into account it is proposed to increase the Council Tax by 3.99% in 2020/21.
-This equates to an increase of £1.11p per Band D Property per week.
-Full details of the Council Tax Requirement can be found in Annex E. - 4.26 The Council also needs to consider the potential surplus or deficit relating to actual collection of Council tax when setting the budget.
+This equates to an increase of £1.11p per Band D Property per week. - 4.26 The Council also needs to consider the potential surplus or deficit relating to actual collection of Council tax when setting the budget.
 This is the difference between the estimated Council Tax collectable for 2019/20 and that actually collected.
-The collection fund surplus to be collected in 2020/21 is £4.3m. - 4.27 In an attempt to reduce the number of empty properties throughout the County, the Council is proposing to reallocate increased funding that directly results from changes in Empty Home policies.
-Under this commitment the Boroughs and Districts will receive reallocated funding if agreed conditions are met.
-The details of the arrangement are to be formally agreed in the coming months. - 4.28 Taking into account the forecast growth in the Council Tax Base, the increase of 3.99%, the Council Tax Requirement is £765.3m; and including the collection fund surplus assumptions the Council's income from Council Tax is forecasted to be £769.6m and this has been built into the proposed budget for 2020/21.
-However, £5.7m will be transferred to reserve to be reallocated as detailed in the previous paragraph, once the details of the arrangements are in place, this will leave £763.9m to be used to deliver the Council's budget.
+The budget assumes a Collection Fund surplus of £3m. - 4.27 Taking into account the forecast growth in the Council Tax Base, the increase of 3.99%, and the collection fund surplus assumptions the Council's income from Council Tax is forecasted to be £763.9m and this has been built into the proposed budget for 2020/21.
+This is detailed in Table 3 below.
+A detailed breakdown of the Council Tax Requirement will be included in the Final Budget Report.

-Table 3 - Council Tax Funding
+Table 3 - Council Tax Requirement

-Council Tax Requirement 2019/20 Change 2020/21
+Council Tax Requirement 2019/20 £m Change £m 2020/21 £m

-£m £m £m

 Core Council Tax requirement 676.8 14.5 691.3

-Core Council Tax requirement tax base growth 7.4 7.4
+Core Council Tax requirement tax base growth 3.5 3.5

-Total General Council Tax 676.8 21.9 698.7
+Total General Council Tax 676.8 17.9 694.7

 Adult Social Care (ASC) Precept 51.3 14.6 65.9

-ASC Precept tax base growth 0.7 0.7
+ASC Precept tax base growth 0.3 0.3

-Total ASC Precept 51.3 15.3 66.6
+Total ASC Precept 51.3 14.9 66.2

-Collection Fund 3.5 0.8 4.3
+Collection Fund 3.5 -0.5 3.0

-Total Council Tax 731.6 38.0 769.6

-Transfer to Reserve (5.7) (5.7)

-Total Council Tax to Deliver Budget 731.6 32.3 763.9
+Total Council Tax 731.6 32.3 763.9

-4.29 Summary of Total Funding for 2020/19
+4.28 Summary of Total Funding for 2020/19

-4.30 When comparing the assumed 2019/20 funding position when the budget process began in April, to all known announcements there is a net increase of £39.8m to all Corporate Funding lines.
+4.29 When comparing the assumed 2019/20 funding position when the budget process began in April, to all known announcements there is a net increase of £39.8m to all Corporate Funding lines.
 This is shown in Table 4 and Table 5 shows how this funding is used to deliver a balanced budget for 2020/21.